isabella232/rtos-docs-pr.it-it/rtos-docs/netx-duo/netx-duo-tftp/chapter3.md

 ### <a name="description"></a>Descrizione

-Questo servizio Elimina un server TFTP creato in precedenza.
+Questo servizio elimina un server TFTP creato in precedenza.

 ### <a name="input-parameters"></a>Parametri di input